lavi324/nginx-ingress-controller-setup/README.md

 Create a new NS for the NGINX Helm chart.

+install the NGINX
-install the Helm chart in the new NS.
+Helm chart in the new NS.

-Run a Helm upgrade on the Jenkins Helm chart to configure the Jenkins UI to be served under the /jenkins path.
+Run a Helm upgrade command on the Jenkins Helm chart to configure the Jenkins UI to be served under the /jenkins path (helm upgrade jenkins jenkins/jenkins --namespace jenkins --reuse-values --set controller.jenkinsUriPrefix="/jenkins") .

-**For 1 ingress to all 3 pods execute those steps:**

-**For 1 Ingress for the Jenkins pod that located in his NameSpace and 1 Ingress for the frontend and the backend pods that located in the production NameSpace execute those steps:**